openfaas/docs/docs/openfaas-pro/kafka-events.md

 * `X-Kafka-Offset` - the offset in Kafka that the message was received on
 * `X-Kafka-Key` - if set on the message, the key of the message in Kafka

-The default content-type is configured as `text/plain`, but can be changed to another content-type such as `application/json` or `application/octet-stream` by the [values.yaml file](https://github.com/openfaas/faas-netes/blob/master/chart/kafka-connector/values.yaml) for the connector.
+If a binary message key is submitted to a Kafka topic, then the value will be base64-encoded and passed to the function as the `X-Kafka-Key` header, along with an additional header `X-Kafka-Key-Enc` with a value of `b64` to indicate that the value is base64-encoded.

+The connector will invoke functions using the default content type of `text/plain`, however [this can be overridden in the Helm chart](https://github.com/openfaas/faas-netes/blob/master/chart/kafka-connector/values.yaml) to i.e. `application/json or whatever is required.

-Most templates make these variables available through their request or context object, for example:
+Most templates make HTTP headers sent by the connector available through their request or context object, for example:

 * [golang-middleware](/languages/go/)
 * [python3-http](/languages/python/)